 Last but absolutely not least, here is my top tip for traveling to Bali with kids: need an extra pair of hands to wrangle your little one?
 There are many experienced nannies in Bali who you can hire by the hour (or day, or even your whole trip) to help you out so that you can actually sit down and eat your meal, go for a surf, practice yoga or go for a massage.

-I highly recommend getting in touch with Febri from Feby’lous Bali Nanny service who runs a team of wonderful nannies.
+I highly recommend getting in touch with Febri from Feby’lous Bali Nanny or Ani from Mom’s Nanny Care – we have personally used both services.
 I recommend spending time with your nanny over the first few days to evaluate if it is a good fit for both parties, and to make sure you are comfortable leaving your kid(s) alone with the nanny.

-Our lovely nanny mostly joined us during lunch time so that we could sit down and have our meal and stayed at our hotel while our baby napped in the afternoons.
+Our lovely nanny mostly joined us during lunch time so that we could sit down and have our meal and stayed at our hotel while our baby napped.
 This gave us the opportunity to head out and do some exploring.
 It is also possible to ask your nanny to help with bedtime and stay at the hotel so that you can venture out for dinner.

-Rates vary from 65,000 IDR per hour and up, a fee may apply if you need your nanny to travel beyond Canggu/Uluwatu as most nannies live and are based around Denpasar.
+Rates vary from 65,000 IDR per hour and up and most nannies ask that you book a minimum of 5 hours/day, a fee may apply if you need your nanny to travel beyond Canggu/Uluwatu as most nannies live and are based around Denpasar.

 I hope this Bali 2 week itinerary helps you to better plan your dream Bali trip, and gives you an idea of how long to stay in each place, what to do and where to stay.
 You can easily shave off a few days here and there or skip a destination to convert this into a 10 day Bali itinerary.

 Quick recap before you book your Bali holiday: